orpazavdaev/creditly-project/README.md

 ## Reporting Aggregations and Scalability Considerations

-At the moment, the main aggregations in this project are concentrated in AnalyticsRepository (status-based counts plus offer aggregations such as average/min interest), with a few targeted counts used for business rules (for example, countEventsSince for high-activity detection and _count checks for auction-offer decisions).
+At the moment, the main aggregations in this project are concentrated in **`AnalyticsRepository`** (status-based counts plus offer aggregations such as average/min interest), with a few targeted counts used for business rules (for example, **`countEventsSince`** for high-activity detection and `_count` checks for auction-offer decisions).
 I chose live aggregation (compute at request time) because it is simple, keeps the architecture lean, and always returns the most current data without adding extra pipelines.
 The trade-off is that as data volume grows, these queries become more expensive (higher I/O/CPU and latency).
 At larger scale, moving to pre-aggregation (persisted summary tables/metrics updated on a schedule or via events) or materialized views (database-stored results of aggregation queries refreshed periodically/on demand) would likely be more efficient for read-heavy analytics.
 The trade-off there is added operational complexity and possible data staleness between refresh cycles.

 ---

 ## Transaction Strategy and Consistency Trade-Offs

-Database transactions are used in the project for multi-step writes that must stay atomic, mainly around account and auction lifecycle flows (for example: creating an account plus optional AccountUser link, creating an auction plus status/event updates, creating an offer plus OFFER_SUBMITTED event, and closing auction + marking account WON).
+Database transactions are used in the project for multi-step writes that must stay **atomic**, mainly around account and auction lifecycle flows (for example: creating an account plus optional **`AccountUser`** link, creating an auction plus status/event updates, creating an offer plus **`OFFER_SUBMITTED`** event, and closing auction + marking account **`WON`**).
 This ensures consistency and prevents partial state when one step fails.
 The benefit is strong integrity on critical business workflows with relatively simple repository-level orchestration.
 The trade-off is longer lock windows and lower throughput under heavy concurrency if transactions become large or long-running.
 At larger scale, a common evolution is to keep transactions short and move cross-boundary side effects to using patterns such as outbox or event-driven flows. similarly, for high-write contention, optimistic concurrency and narrower update scopes can reduce lock pressure.
 In this codebase, this separation is already partially applied, as CRM synchronization is handled asynchronously after the transaction completes rather than within it.

 ---
 ## Trade-offs